fuweixiao/cuda_inpainting/README.md

-# webServer
+# webserver
-webServer for image impainting
+webserver for image inpainting